March 21, 2017 Update

 Feb.
 8, 2017 Update

 The House Public Health committee voted 4-4 on Feb.
-8 on HB 1549, which would prohibit a physician from performing an abortion based on the diagnosis of Down syndrome or genetic anomaly.
+8 on HB 1549, which would prohibit a physician from performing an abortion based solely on the diagnosis of a fetal anomaly.

 The House Public Health committee held over HB 1441, which would require a woman to get consent before having an abortion from the man who impregnated her.